Brandon Backe

-Brandon Allen Backe (/ˈbæki/; born April 5, 1978) is a former pitcher in Major League Baseball (MLB).
-He played for the Tampa Bay Devil Rays and Houston Astros during his career, and appeared in the 2005 World Series as a member of the Astros.
+Brandon Allen Backe (/ˈbæki/; born April 5, 1978) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Tampa Bay Devil Rays and Houston Astros during his career, and appeared in the 2005 World Series as a member of the Astros.

 Originally a position player, Backe was drafted as a second baseman and played in the outfield in the minor leagues prior to converting to pitching.